Fiserv/tenant-onboarding/README.md

 # Overview

-This is a quick program to make onboarding tenants even faster.
-A single command will get the majority setup for us.
+This program is used to onboard new tenants.
+It automates the process of creating a new repo, adding webhooks, branch protection, etc. It is invoked by the Fiserv [Support workflow](https://github.com/Fiserv/Support/blob/main/.github/workflows/run-onboarding-service.yaml)

-The program will do a few things for the user.
+The program provides the following functionality:

 1. Create a github team (-t) -- Abhishek
 2. Create a github repo from the sample repo using the supplied name (-r) -- Abhishek